 Current students of Georgetown College and the School of Foreign Service (SFS) may be eligible to apply for the Accelerated M.A.
 Program.
 The Accelerated Program allows undergraduates to double-count six academic credits towards both their Bachelor’s and CCT degrees, with the possibility to count additional credits solely towards the CCT degree.
 In this way, students are able to get a head start on their CCT coursework.
-Upon graduating with their Bachelor’s, they immediately proceed to fulfil the remaining requirements for the Master’s.
+Upon graduating with their Bachelor’s, they immediately proceed to fulfill the remaining requirements for the Master’s.
 As such, these students are able to finish the CCT program in a much shorter amount of time.

 Courses double-counted towards both the undergraduate and CCT degrees

 During the junior or senior years, with advisement from the undergraduate academic dean and the CCT Program, the undergraduate student takes up to two 3-credit CCT courses to be double-counted toward both the Bachelor’s and the CCT Master's degrees.
 The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), research methods courses, or graduate-level courses offered by other departments or programs that CCT has approved in advance.
 These courses can only be taken within the junior or senior year, and will be included in the earned hours and GPAs of both the undergraduate record and the graduate record.
 These double-counted courses will not be marked on the undergraduate record as having any special status in the undergraduate degree.